They are thread-like structures in which DNA is tightly packed within the nucleus.

-This is said to lead to completely heteromorphic sex chromosomes and sex determination.
+This is said to lead to entirely heteromorphic sex chromosomes and sex determination.

 The inability of the Y chromosome to self-correct mutations through recombination during meiosis makes it particularly prone to accumulation of errors.

-Additionally, sperm are formed in large numbers, involving many cell division events, all of which increase the chances of error accumulation.
-Sperm is also stored in a highly oxidative environment in the testes, again increasing the possibility of a genetic mutation.
+Additionally, sperm are formed in large numbers, involving many cell division events, increasing the chances of error accumulation.
+Sperm is also stored in a highly oxidative environment in the testes, raising the possibility of a genetic mutation.

-This leads to homogametic women having almost twice as many genes on their sex chromosomes compared to their heterogametic partners.
-In some animals where the males are XY, heterochromatin.
+This leads to homogametic women having almost twice as many genes on their sex chromosomes as their heterogametic partners, in some animals where the males are XY, heterochromatin.

 Alternatively, some insects choose to overexpress genes on their X chromosome in heterogametic individuals.